antzsmt/ProdLogProg/README.md

 ProdLogProg is an Android application for production logging.
 It is a public repository created by the user antzsmt.

 Main Function Points

-Production log application for Android
+-Production log application for Android

-Allows users to record and manage production-related information Technology Stack
+-Allows users to record and manage production-related information

-C#
+Technology Stack

+-C#

 License

-The project does not specify a license, so the default copyright applies.
+-The project does not specify a license, so the default copyright applies.